lindenb/jvarkit/docs/VcfLoopOverGenes.md

     --helpFormat
       What kind of help
       Possible Values: [usage, markdown, xml]
+    -j, --jobs
+      When -exec is specified, use <n> jobs.
+A value lower than 1 means use all procs available.
+      Default: 1
     --maxRecordsInRam
       When writing  files that need to be sorted, this will specify the number of records stored in RAM before spilling to disk.
 Increasing this number